sebastiancarlos/beachpatrol/README.md

 - **Client/Server Architecture**: `beachpatrol` launches a browser and listens on a socket.
 The separate client `beachmsg` can then be used to transmit Playwright commands to the controlled browser.
 This separation allows for greater flexibility and integration with other tools and scripts.
 - **Browser Extension**: An accompanying browser extension is designed to also communicate with the socket and send commands.
 The extension provides a user-friendly graphical interface and contextual tools.

-The aim of Beachpatrol is to take existing browser automation tools (currently designed for testing) and tweak them for everyday browsing, while also providing a UI which is both simple and power-user friendly.
+The aim of Beachpatrol is to take existing browser automation tools (currently designed for testing or scraping) and tweak them for everyday browsing, while also providing a UI which is both simple and power-user friendly.

 ### Why Playwright instead of Selenium?
 Why Chromium instead of Firefox?